-We ask and encourage children to eat sandwiches or savoury items before yoghurts, fruit before crisps or treat and so on.
+We ask and encourage children to eat their main meal before yoghurts, fruit before crisps or treat and so on.
 We don’t let children eat treat items without having eaten some savoury first.
 We do not allow children to swap or share food items.

 Children are encouraged to eat as much of their lunch as they can.
 At 12.50pm, children tidy their plate or lunch box and go to play.
 Those still eating are encouraged to finish and tidy up by 1pm.

 Children are very active during the day at Pippins, and need a good lunch!
 However, we know that children at this age can be picky.
 You may wish to order hot lunches for your child, as many children will be happy to eat new foods when they see other children enjoying them.
 Pippins’ hot lunches are specifically designed for young children, to provide all the nutrients they need for an active day at preschool.
 Our current menu can be viewed here.

 If you’d prefer to send your child with a packed lunch, here are some lunchbox ideas: